 The government sets a minimum income guarantee each year - this is the minimum amount of money that you must be left with each week after you have paid your contribution towards your care and support, and any reasonable household and disability related expenses.
-This is to make sure that you are able to pay for basic costs such as food, clothing, household bills, insurances, and social activities.
+This is to make sure that you are able to pay for basic costs such as food, clothing, household bills, insurances, internet and phone bills, rent and social activities.